Oatmeal & Raisin Energy Balls ~ A Healthy Protein Snack

 These Oatmeal & Raisin Energy Balls will reel you right in; in fact, this combination of oats, coconut, and raisins might be my new favorite snack!
 This is actually surprising, considering I am such a huge chocolate fan.
 But because I am also an avid cookie dough lover…I thoroughly enjoyed munching on this coconut, oat, and raisin mixture as I rolled these dough balls up.

-These energy balls have two full scoops of vanilla protein powder.
-So right there, you are adding 21 grams of protein to the recipe.
+These energy balls have two full scoops of vanilla protein powder, so you are adding 21 grams of protein to the recipe.
 I used a vegan product called Orgain Organic Protein.
 I’ve used this brand for so many years that I have lost count; it is my favorite.
 Orgain is vegan, gluten-free, and soy-free.

 If you count Weight Watcher points, these are 3 points plus each.